 Markle in Huntington County, Indiana — The American Midwest (Great Lakes)

 Location.
-40° 49.512′ N, 85° 20.288′ W. Marker is in Markle, Indiana, in Huntington County.
-Marker is at the intersection of N. Clark Street (State Road 3) and E. Sparks Street, on the right when traveling north on N. Clark Street.
+40° 49.379′ N, 85° 20.304′ W. Marker is in Markle, Indiana, in Huntington County.
+Marker is at the intersection of E. Wilt Street and S. Miller Street, on the right when traveling east on E. Wilt Street.
 Touch for map.
-Marker is located in Veterans Park.
 Marker is in this post office area: Markle IN 46770, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Markle World War II Memorial (within shouting distance of this marker); Thomas Mill Water Turbine (approx. 0.2 miles away); Indian Mill Stone (approx. 0.2 miles away); Deam Oak Drover Town (approx. 8.9 miles away); Huntington's Ford and First Bridge / Huntington's Buildings Over the River (approx. 8.9 miles away); James Danforth Quayle (approx. 9 miles away); Samuel Huntington (approx. 9 miles away).
+Thomas Mill Water Turbine (a few steps from this marker); Scotton Grist Mill (approx. 0.2 miles away); Markle World War II Memorial (approx. 0.2 miles away); Deam Oak (approx. 8.2 miles away); Drover Town (approx. 9 miles Huntington's Ford and First Bridge / Huntington's Buildings Over the River (approx. 9 miles away); James Danforth Quayle (approx. 9 miles away); Samuel Huntington (approx. 9.1 miles away).
 Touch for a list and map of all markers in Markle.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on August 23, 2014, by Duane Hall of Abilene, Texas.
 This page has been viewed 363 times since then and 10 times this year.
 Photos: 1, 2, 3. submitted on August 23, 2014, by Duane Hall of Abilene, Texas.